platecms/plate-api-docs/source/includes/_sites.md

 Parameter | Description
 --------- | -----------
-:partner_id | The id of the partner to which the sites belong :company_id | The id of the partner to which the sites belong
+:company_id | The id of the company to which the sites belong :partner_id | The id of the partner to which the sites belong

 ### Alternative endpoints